 As with any surgical procedure, there are potential risks and complications that can occur with both bariatric surgeries performed at MultiCare.
 Your surgeon will discuss these with you during your pre-surgical visits.

 The table below compares the outcomes of the gastric bypass and sleeve gastrectomy procedures.
-It shows the percentage of excess body weight lost from each surgery, the percentage of patients who saw improvement in their obesity-related conditions after surgery, surgery time, as well as average length of patients’ hospital stay after surgery.
+It shows the percentage of excess body weight lost from each surgery, the percentage of patients who saw improvement in their obesity-related conditions after surgery, surgery time and the average length of patients’ hospital stays after surgery.

-Gastric bypass recovery times vary from patient to patient.
-It is possible for patients to leave the hospital two days after surgery.
-Most patients are able to return to work after 14 days.
+Recovery times vary from patient to patient.
+It is possible for patients to leave the hospital two days after surgery, and most patients are able to return to work after 14 days.
 Full recovery may take six to eight weeks.

-It is possible to have a safe and healthy pregnancy after sleeve gastrectomy.
-Most doctors recommend waiting at least one year after the surgery before starting a pregnancy.
+It is possible to have a safe and healthy pregnancy after weight-loss surgery.
+Most doctors recommend waiting at least one year after the surgery before becoming pregnant.

 Exercising regularly will maximize the amount of weight you lose and help to improve your health.
 By building muscle through strength-training exercises, you may also lessen the amount of skin sag you experience after losing weight.
 Following the instructions of your health care team for healthy eating will put you on the path to success.

-It usually takes around six to eight weeks for a patient to be ready for surgery through our program, unless insurance requires a medically supervised diet.
+It usually takes six to eight weeks for a patient to be ready for surgery through our program, unless insurance requires a medically supervised diet.

-We follow a proven process with all of our patients in our program.
+We follow a proven process with all patients in our program.
 This process embraces the best practices of all bariatric surgery programs and includes the following steps: